 Sometimes thieves mark cars to steal and sell on for parts.
 They simply use a marker pen to mark the car.

-There's also reports of criminals pushing in wingmirrors to further draw attention to the car.
+There are also reports of criminals pushing in wing-mirrors to further draw attention to the car.
 They might even try to gain access to the car if the driver gets out to readjust the mirror.

 Before you get into your vehicle, check for anything unusual.
-Look out for anyone that's hanging around your car or any marks.
-If you notice your wingmirror is folded in, readjust it before you unlock your car.
+Look out for anyone hanging around your car, as well as any unusual marks.
+If you notice your wing-mirror is folded in, readjust it before you unlock your car.

-Other cars, such as Ford Fiestas, are easy to quickly sell on – no criminal wants a garage full of evidence on their hands.
-For this reason, it’s always best to ensure you have parked in a well-lit location and all your valuables are hidden from view.
+For this reason, it’s always best to ensure you've parked in a well-lit location and all your valuables are hidden from view.

-Most thieves are opportunists, taking advantage of silly mistakes we all make, such as leaving a rear window open or failing to lock the car.
+Many thieves are opportunists.
+They often take advantage of mistakes we all make, like leaving a rear window open or failing to lock the car.

 Does car insurance cover car theft?

-There are three main categories of car insurance.
-The most basic is third-party-only protection.
-It’s the lowest level of protection that is legally required for anyone driving on UK roads.
+But there are other levels of car insurance cover you can buy.
+The most basic is third-party-only insurance.
+It’s the lowest level of protection that's legally required for anyone driving on UK roads.

-As the name suggests, this insurance will pay out if your car is hit by another vehicle.
-It will not protect you from loss or damage caused by a thief.
-For that, you’ll need the second rung of cover, which is third-party, fire and theft.
+This insurance pays out if your car is hit by another vehicle.
+It doesn't protect you from loss or damage caused by a thief.
+For that, you need third-party, fire and theft.